Women's lacrosse: Equipment

 Players must wear composition or rubber soled shoes.
 No spikes are allowed.
 Plastic, leather, or rubber cleats-studs may be worn.
 Shoes and socks are not required to be identical for team members.

 The pockets of women's sticks are shallower than those of the men, making the ball more difficult to catch and to shoot at high speed.
 The pockets also make it harder to cradle without dropping the ball.
-The crosse of a women's stick may be 35.5 inches and no longer than 43.25 according to the NCAA girls lacrosse committee.
+The crosse of a women's stick may be 35.5 in and no longer than 43.25 in according to the NCAA girls lacrosse committee.

 The crosse (lacrosse stick) is divided into two parts, the shaft and the head.
 The shaft can be made of a variety of materials such as wood, aluminum and composite materials depending on what position the player prefers.
 Women's lacrosse rules mandate that only composite and aluminum shafts can be used, due to accidental checks and hitting that can happen during the duration of the games.
 The top of the stick is where the head joins the shaft to make the whole stick.
 The head is made of compact plastic where the mesh, sidewall and pocket form.

 There are different mesh types made from materials which affect the shot accuracy and handling of the ball.
 The sidewall is the siding of the head that affects the depth of the pocket and stiffness the feel when handling the ball.
 More stiff sidewalls and heads are better to use for defense players who want to check harder.
 More flexible sidewalls are better use of picking up groundballs, movement and face-offs.
 The pocket is made from mesh, and with these different meshes they can have different capabilities; a wide pocket allows and easier time catching balls, but will also cause less ball control, while a smaller head will allow the user a more hard time catching the ball but lends greater accuracy.
 The pocket of the lacrosse stick can often be easily adjusted to ensure the depth of the pocket is legal and meets the players preference before the start of a game.

 The lacrosse ball is made of solid rubber and can be yellow, orange, blue or green.
 All lacrosse balls must meet NOCSAE (National Operating Committee on Standards for Athletic Equipment) standards.